-Note: The YQNA constitution is reproduced here but is also available as a PDF document on our documents page.
+Note: The YQNA constitution is reproduced here but is also available as a PDF document.

 York Quay Neighbourhood Association